lefevren/CryVR/README.md

 - Wiiuse integration (x86 and x64 lib and dll in vs2012 version)
 - VRPN integration (x86 and x64 lib and dll in vs2012 version)
 - 3D to 2D coordinates flownode
+- One euro filter integration (filtering noise for float, vec2, vec3 and quaternion)

 Infos